Our approach to sustainable palm oil

-We were the first major consumer goods company to publish our supplier and mill data: we have now identified around 1,400 of the palm oil mills in our ‘mill universe’.
-For details see, Improving the visibility of our supply chain.
+We were the first major consumer goods company to publish our supplier and mill data: we have now identified around 1,600 of the palm oil mills in our ‘mill universe’ that includes our direct and extended supply chain.
+For details see Improving the visibility of our supply chain.

 Including smallholders & driving a jurisdictional approach

 Smallholder farmers directly supported in our supply chain in 2017